-This week, the Hercules 265 natural gas rig, leased by Houston-based Walter Oil & Gas Corporation, exploded and burned in a dramatic offshore accident—the second to occur off the coast of Louisiana in a month.
+This week, a Fieldwood Energy platform exploded, killing one person and injuring three others in the Gulf of Mexico.
 While natural gas leaks and accidents on offshore platforms get less media attention because they cause less environmental damage, they are still extremely dangerous to the workers and crew of the drilling rigs.
 More specifically, natural gas poses two huge dangers to workers:

 Danger 1: Natural gas is extremely flammable

 The reason that natural gas is such a great choice for cooking and heating is that it is extremely combustible—a small amount can produce a large amount of energy.
 While this is great if you need fuel, it is dangerous if you are working with large quantities of the substance.
 It doesn’t take much to ignite natural gas—and if a natural gas leak and fire starts on an offshore platform, it can be extremely difficult to put out.